Turtlecrafter81/al-guides/Operation Siren Guide.md

 A plus formation of obstacle constructs that spawn with a couple EMP tiles and possibly 2 hidden Meowfficer nodes.
 If scanning mode doesn't reveal the meowfficer nodes, stepping on all of 3 EMP tiles will spawn them.

 #### Paired switches:
-Putting a fleet on both of the switches automatically will spawn loot and destroy all the surrounding rocks.
+Putting a fleet on both of the switches automatically will spawn loot and destroy the surrounding rocks.

 #### Chest surrounded by rocks:
 Rocks will be removed after clearing all Siren Rally points.

 #### Anomaly Chest:
-Inconspicuous chest which fill the entire 5x5 area with a random weather event (Flaming Sea, Frigid Waters, etc) which will also hide any other event (e.g 4 Matrix event tile).
-So it is recommended to do this zone last.
+Inconspicuous chest which fill the entire 5x5 area with a random weather event when opened (Flaming Sea or Frigid Waters) which will also hide scanning mode from other event (e.g 4 Matrix event's hidden matrix tile).
+So it is recommended to do this room last.

-#### 4 Matrix Box:
+#### 4 Matrix Cache:
 4 Matrix deposits surround a cache, move into the 5x5 zone of it will spawn the 4 matrixes hidden on the map (revealed with scanning mode).
 Putting matrix in will upgrade the cache content.
 The cache can only be opened after returning at least 2 matrixes.

 #### Blockade
-If the 5x5 Square has nothing in it, expect it to be this event.
-Walking into the zone will lock your fleet in and either spawn 3 module buffed fleets OR 3 gate typed devices.
+If the 5x5 Square has nothing in it, expect it to be this type of room.
+Walking into the 5x5 zone will lock your fleet in and either spawn 3 module buffed fleets OR 3 gate typed devices.
 Defeating all the module fleets OR choosing the right gate will lift the blockade (note the wrong gate will have an ambush fleet).
 In the gate version, there will also be another gate outside of the 5x5 zone.
 Moving a fleet to the one spawn outside will destroy the fake gates in the zone.
 Cannot use scanning mode to bypass the gate holograms.

 #### Light house:
-Light house zone seems to always spawn on the Bottom square, 6 o'clock position ONLY on big maps (9 5x5 square shaped zone with its own event, 3 of which are Siren Rally points and 2 of them are protected by a Siren Weather Control device).
-Using a ESD here will perform a free recon.
-If one has already used the recon using AP, ignore this event.
+Light house zone seems to always spawn on the Bottom square, 6 o'clock position ONLY on big maps.
+Using an ESD here will perform a map recon.
+If one has already used the recon using the Order -> Recon, ignore this event.

 #### Akashi's Shop: same as above

 ### Weather Anomalies:

+#### Ocean Current:
+Moves your fleet to the next tile following the direction of the arrow when stepped on.

+#### Directional Wind Vortex:
+Will launch your fleet a set number of tiles over all obstacles when stepped on.
+The number of tiles travelled depends on the side of the vortex (1-4 tiles)

 #### EMP tiles:
 Cause random movement of your fleet for 1-2 turns when stepped on.